swissquote/crafty/packages/crafty-preset-eslint/README.md

 ## Description

-**ESLint** is the leading tool to lint JavaScript and, using plugins, to lint many flavours of it like TypeScript.
+**ESLint** is the leading tool to lint JavaScript and, using plugins, to lint many flavors of it like TypeScript.

 ## Linting